Business Class to Rome

 Shopping in Rome

-Items of note to purchase in Rome include bespoke leather goods, clothes, accessories and food such as truffles, olive oil, and vinegar.
+Items to note for purchase in Rome include bespoke leather goods, clothes, accessories, and food such as truffles, olive oil, and vinegar.
 Most shops are open Monday to Saturday from 0900-1300 and 1600-2000.
-Supermarkets and department stores stay open all day, and are open on Sundays.
+Supermarkets and department stores stay open all day and are even open on Sundays.

 Culture and Nightlife in Rome